 Switches that will not be set up immediately for service must be prepared and stored in a suitable location.
-After the shipment inspection is completed, check the switch interior for indications of moisture.
-If moisture has been or is present in the switch, dry it out thoroughly.
-Long time exposure to moisture will effect the mechanical and electrical characteristics of the rocker arm and insulating stringers.
+After the shipment Inspection Is completed, check the switch interior for indications of molsture.
+If molsture has been or is present in the switch, dry it out thoroughly.
+Long time exposure to molsture will effect the mechanical and electrical characteristics of the rocker arm and insulating stringers.
 Replace if necessary.
 Replace the lid bolts and tighten evenly around the gasketed joint.